arashwan/matrixnet/README.md

 |Resnet-101-X  |42.3 | 42.3 |
 |Resnet-152-X | 43.6 | 44.7|

+Note that these numbers are reported from the validation set, whereas the final numbers in the paper are reported on the test set.

 ### Sample Images with Detections for both Architectures

 ![alt text](https://github.com/arashwan/matrixnet/blob/master/images//figure7.png)